Steve answers the questions he is asked most about leadership

 What is a measure of success for developing leaders?

-I’m not so sure if there is such index?
+I’m not so sure if there is such an index?

-Making a leader is development, not training and development can be extremely hard to measure.
+Making a leader is a development process, not a training process, and development can be tough to measure.

-For example, if you train someone to operate a forklift, you can then go to the job site to see if that person actually learned some new skills.
-But observing someone to see if they have gained some leadership skills is much more difficult.
+For example, if you train someone to operate a forklift, you can then visit the job site to see if that person has actually acquired new skills.
+However, observing someone to determine if they have gained leadership skills is much more challenging.

-Developing a leader is not accomplished in a two-week leadership course; they develop through trial & error practice.
+Developing a leader is not accomplished in a two-week leadership course; this is achieved through trial & error, and practice.

-There are indicators that show how much value organizations place on leadership skills: the Hay Group found that corporate cultures of the world’s most admired companies are alike in many ways, but also differ from those of an ‘average’ company.
+Some indicators reveal the value organizations place on leadership skills: The Hay Group found that the corporate cultures of the world’s most admired companies are alike in many ways, but also differ from those of an ‘average’ company.

-Research reveals that the dominant values in the world’s most admired companies are teamwork, customer focus, innovation, fair treatment of employees and vision.
+Research reveals that the dominant values in the world’s most admired companies are teamwork, customer focus, innovation, fair treatment of employees, and a clear vision.
 All leadership skills!

-Average companies have overriding values of making budgets, supporting the decisions of management, and minimizing risks.
+Average companies have overriding values of creating budgets, supporting management decisions, and minimizing risks.

 Is it asking too much of a leader to keep people’s loyalty in a company that is downsizing?

-Arguably organizations that have effective leaders throughout their organization will find themselves downsizing less often than those lacking leaders.
-That is because they will be performing the necessary steps to carry them on to the visions they have created.
+Arguably, organizations with effective leaders throughout their organization will find themselves downsizing less often than those lacking leaders.
+That is because they will take the steps to catch the cat outside the place they have created.

-If you have good leaders throughout the organization, you are going to find yourself doing the right things if it becomes cost-cutting time … by being honest and compassionate.
+If you have good leaders throughout the organization, you will find yourself making the right decisions when it becomes time to cut costs, being honest and compassionate.

 An emerging trend in the new economy is working at home and teams connected via the web.
 How can one be a leader without regular eye-to-eye contact?

-In fact, it is extremely important that they be seen around the organization and be seen by others—as they are the role models.
+In fact, they must be seen around the organization and be seen by others, as they are the role models.

 Secondly, don’t punish the honest because of a few cheaters.
-The majority of people who do work at home are some of the best led as they are being motivated both extrinsically and intrinsically by being well paid and being allowed to perform their job as they best see fit.
+The majority of people who work at home are among the best led, as they are motivated both extrinsically and intrinsically by being well-paid and having the freedom to perform their job as they see fit.

 I would recommend having weekly or semi-weekly meetings to allow all the employees a chance to meet each other face-to-face, even if it is via videoconferencing.